9. Issuance of AQF certification documentation

 12. Student identifier requirements

-- A registered training organisation must
+- A WA registered provider must:

 - will not appear on any authenticated VET transcript prepared by the Registrar.